Gino's

 I love writing at Gino’s but there can be distractions like that.
 I was writing early one day and a woman came up to me and asked if I had a real job to go to’?
 I just laughed and didn’t say anything (which is what I normally do when I don’t like what someone just said).
 I only knew she had once been a high-level political aide (and maybe even once a Head Prefect).
 It was hard to know what had triggered her.
 Was it the writing, the reading, the reflection?
 Was it the inwardness?
 She seemed to think I should be more focused on success.

-I am not sure why I didn’t like what she said, probably it made me feel like the odd one out.
-The thing is sometimes it seems like we have become so steeped in competitive materialism that reading and writing and reflection have become out of place.
+I am not sure why I didn’t like what she said, but probably it made me feel like the odd one out.
+The thing is sometimes it seems like we have become so steeped in competitive materialism that even reading and writing and reflection have become out of place.
 We only like the ‘straight upward path towards success’.
-I was going to say ‘‘I was looking for the green fuse that drives the flower’, but was thinking it was probably better not say that, mainly because I didn’t want her to ring The Alma St Clinic which is just down the road.
+I was going to say ‘I was looking for the green fuse that drives the flower’, but thought it was probably better not say that, mainly because I didn’t want her to ring The Alma St Clinic which is just down the road.

-I have thought writers are just introverts who have finally started to speak.
-They have a florid teeming. hidden, unofficial, private inner life that they now want to reveal in public.
-They see writing as some kind of way to say all the things they don’t normally say out aloud in public.
-Either that or they are just people that wandered out of the village and into the forest and then haven’t ever been able to find their way back properly.
-When most people are quite rightly more focused on success and their social standing in the world.
+I have also thought writers are introverts who have finally started to speak.
+And now they have started don’t want to stop.
+They are people with a florid hidden teeming inner life who now want to say all of the things they don’t usually say out aloud in public.
+Or maybe they are people who wandered out of the village and then went out into a wild forest and then haven’t ever been able to find their way back properly.
+Or maybe writing is their way of bringing something back.
+Anyway, most people are quite rightly more focused on the straight upward path towards success and with their social standing in the world.

 ……..